aldebaran/qibuild/doc/tutos/beginner/cmake/managing_config_files.rst

 Here we have just covered what the basics of what the QiBuild CMake framework can do for you.

+* You can continue with the :ref:`intermediate-tutorials` and then the :ref:`advanced-tutorials`

-You will find comprehensive documentation in the QiBuild CMake API
+* You will find the list of all qi CMake functions in the :ref:`index <genindex>`